A Well-Lived Life 2 - Book 4 - Elyse - Cover

 “Let me introduce you to a few people.”

-He introduced me to a dozen lawyers, some younger than me, and most with a spouse or girlfriend on their arm.
+He introduced me to a dozen lawyers, some younger than me, and most with a spouse or girlfriend on their arms.
 That included Oz, who introduced me to a girl who looked to be about twenty-one, and would give Kara a run for her money in the looks department.
-I was impressed, until she opened her mouth.
+I was impressed until she opened her mouth.

 “Hi, I’m Krissy!” she said, sounding like a complete airhead.

 A short conversation confirmed my initial perception.
 Of course, with the way she was hanging on Oz, I didn’t think he was seeing her for the scintillating conversation!
 After a polite amount of time, I excused myself and filled a plate with food, grabbed a bottle of soda water and a lime, and went to sit in the seats near the front of the box.
-Several other attorneys joined me and we talked about hockey, and eventually, about NIKA.
-From the conversation, I hoped we’d get a chance to sell our software, but I didn’t want to abuse the hospitality with a sales pitch.
-We stopped talking when the national anthem was played.
+Several other attorneys joined me, and we talked about hockey, and, eventually, about NIKA.
+From the conversation, I hoped we’d get a chance to sell our software, but I didn’t want to abuse their hospitality with a sales pitch.
+We stopped talking when the National Anthem was played.

 There had been a big surprise during practice.
 Paul Coffey, who was supposed to be out for at least another week with a broken jaw, was dressed for the game, though he was wearing a full-cage helmet, like the one Jesse was required to wear, to protect himself.
 Given the way the North Stars played, I wasn’t sure that would be good enough.